arekczarny/grimoire/domain-driven-desing.md

 ## Big Picture Event Storming

+Allows for horizontal exploration of our business domain.
+In the end participants can cluster discovered events into Bounded Contexts.

 ### Examples
 * [Awesome Eventstorming - Mariusz Gil](https://github.com/mariuszgil/awesome-eventstorming)

 ## Process Level Event Storming

+## Design Level Event Storming

+Allows for exploration of construction elements that in the end will allow to create domain model of the designed solution.
+In DLES we are exploring specific Bounded Contexts and are limited by its boundaries.
+It is contrary to BPES vertical exploration of system being designed.

+Result of DLES:
+* Events --> make us think about the behaviour of the system not its structure.
+Event can be triggered by Command.
+They can
+* also be some scheduled activities or being triggered by some other events.
+* Commands --> are the causes for Events in the system.
+* Actors --> are users of the system that are executing Commands.
+Actors can be People or other Systems.
+* Rules --> rules are discovered when looking at the flows of communication starting from an Actor calling Command and then finding some business rules that will allow called Command to trigger (or not) specific event or some other event.
+* Policies --> describe that certain domain event can cause other part of the system to be interested in it.
+E.g. when an event for Activation of an account is triggered the other part of the system that is responsible for sending an invoice might need to know this.
+Policies add separation of concerns in the system.
+We don't want to have a Activation of an account command to do too much including invoicing.
+* Read Models --> are Views that our system is using to answer specific queries.
+View is reflection of current system state.
+Which indicates that View is representing all the events that had happened in the system until generation of the View.
+* Hot Spots --> places in the system being designed where domain experts (business people) are not clear on how the system should react or what should it do in this specific case.

+### Advantages
+* Very quick discovering of the domain language
+* Good visualization of what is happening and how this is happening in designed system
+* Exploration of particular domain/BC

+## Behavior-Driven Development

+This is a technique that allows for much better understanding of business problem at hand.
+This is happening through creation of automated examples (tests) that serve as \"live\" documentation of the system.
+Those automated examples are also a tool to guide our Model so it would fulfill all business requirements and would stay simple (would do only what it it required to do and nothing more)
+Tools used for BDD in different languages are:
+- Cucumber
+- Spock
+- JBehave
+- Jasmine
+- NBehave
+- Behat

 ## Bounded Context
 Bounded Context - Bounded as it has clearly stated boundaries \(borders, lines\).
 Inside we have Domain Model.